afiskon/hurmadb/README.md

 # HurmaDB

 HurmaDB is a DBMS originally created for educational purposes.
 Currently, this is a just-for-fun project.
-Feel free to extend the API, add Raft support, etc...
+Feel free to extend the API, add Raft support, rewrite in Rust, etc...

 # How to build, test and run